reesepathak/EmpiricalRiskMinimization.jl/docs/src/index.md

 recent version of the code.
 The code is very volatile right now, so it is essential that users `Pkg.update()` prior to using the code.

-Then head over to [usage/introduction the first examples page] to begin using ERM.jl!
+Then head over to [our ERM walkthrough](examples/walkthrough.html) to begin using ERM.jl.